creditimpact/PURAIFY/engines/platform-builder/README.md

 ## 🚧 Development Notes

+- MVP now supports simple parsing of prompts containing `"and"` to generate multiple `log_message` actions.
-- MVP will use pre-defined mapping from prompts to actions (hardcoded or stubbed).
+- It will still use pre-defined mappings for action types.
 - In the future, builder will support:
   - Multiple triggers and conditional flows
   - Rich UI/UX generation hints